neurobioinfo/scrnabox/scrnabox.svn/README.md

 ```

 ### Step 5: Integration
+This step can be done with\without removing the 'Doublet', 'Negative'; the defalut is to remove them, if you want to keep them, just change 'yes' to 'no' in '${SCRNABOX_PWD}/job_output/step5_par.txt'.

 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \
 --steps 5
 ```

 ### Step 6: Clustering
 ```